lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/index.md

 This tutorial is interactive, so you'll need the Headwiz character or [coder permissions](/tutorials/manage/roles) on an actual Ares game.

 > <i class="fa fa-exclamation-triangle"></i> **Note:** It's strongly recommended that you follow the standard [installation instructions](/tutorials/install) for your very first Ares game.
 For just a few bucks, less than the price of a grande coffee, you can spin up a droplet for a couple weeks and get your feet wet.
-That way you're not trying to learn both Ares code and Ares server setup at the same time!
-Once you have a little more experience with Ares, you can explore some of the [other options](/tutorials/code/dev-tools) for setting up a game for development purposes.
+Faraday can even [set it up for you](/tutorials/install/easy-mode).
+This way you're not trying to learn both Ares code and Ares server setup at the same time!
+>
+> If that's not a viable option for you, there are instructions for how to set up an Ares test game on your [local PC or Mac](/tutorials/code/dev-tools) for development purposes.

 ## Getting Help